oli-obk/pandoc-ast/README.md

 This crate allows you to implement filters for pandoc.
-The easiest way is to them in conjunction with the `pandoc` crate.
+The easiest way is to use them in conjunction with the `pandoc` crate.
 You can also create a binary that reads from stdin and writes to stdout and pass that to a normal pandoc call with `--filter`